FAQs on updates to the Drinking Water Quality Assurance Rules 2026

 Q: What is a specified Standard?

-A: As of the publication of this web content, the Authority has not specified any standard relating to chemical supply, however, we may use this option in the future if the need arises to ensure the safety of drinking water.
+A: To date, the Authority has not specified any standard relating to chemical supply.
+However, we may use this option in the future if the need arises to ensure the safety of drinking water.

 Q: If we generate sodium hypochlorite or chlorine dioxide on site, why do we not need a certificate of analysis/conformance?